 An actuarial cost method designed to fund a member's total plan benefit over the course of his or her career.
-This method is designed to yield a rate expressed as a level percentage of payroll.
+This method is designed to produce stable employer contributions in amounts that increase at the same rate as the employer's payroll (i.e. level % of payroll).